Alasdair mac Mhaighstir Alasdair: Aftermath of Culloden

-In the aftermath of the Battle of Culloden, it is believed that the Bard remained with the Prince for at least part of the latter's flight.
-John Lorne Campbell believes that the Bard may have been one of the survivors of the Clanranald Regiment who joined the Prince at Glenbiastill in Arisaig (Àrasaig), four or five days after the disaster of Culloden.
+In the aftermath of the Battle of Culloden, it is believed that Alasdair remained with the Prince for at least part of the latter's flight, about which he later helped write a detailed account.
+John Lorne Campbell believes that he may have been one of the survivors of the Clanranald Regiment who joined the Prince at Glenbiastill in Arisaig (Àrasaig), four or five days after the disaster of Culloden.
+After the Prince escaped to France, both Alasdair and his elder brother Aonghas Beag were fugitives in their own country; both Alasdair's house and his brother's mansion at Dalilea were plundered by Hanoverian redcoats.